-These Mother's Day Beauty Gifts Are So Fancy — & They're All Under $20
+These Mother's Day Gifts Are So Fancy — & They're All Under $25

-Your mom is obviously worth a million bucks — but we're going to assume that's nowhere near the budget you're working with this Mother's Day.
-(Unless your name is North West, in which case, please make your way over to the luxury gift guide and spend with abandon.)
-Still, even if you only have $20 — or, heck, $10 — you can treat her on May 12, and not in an "it's the thought that counts" way, either.
+Your mom is obviously worth a million bucks — but we're going to assume you might be working with a different kind of budget this Mother's Day.
+(Unless your name is North West, in which case, please make your way over to our luxury gift guide and buy with abandon).
+Still, even if you only intend on spending $25 — or, heck, $10 — you can definitely treat your mom to something special on May 10, and not in an "it's the thought that counts" way, either.
 Pair that sentiment with a small token of love and you've got yourself a recipe for a happy giftee.

-Ahead, we rounded up 20 little treasures that ring in at under $20 and are sure to make her smile.
+Ahead, we rounded up a gift guide of thoughtful treasures that ring in at under $25 and are sure to make mom smile.
 And if you're on the hunt for something specific, give us a shout in the comments.
 You've still got time and we are here to help with all your shopping pursuits.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.